popitsch/pysrna/README.md

 For convenience, we have compiled an [apptainer](https://apptainer.org/docs) (formerly singularity) image containing all above-mentioned tools and having the required python/R packages installed.
-This image can be directly accessed by nextflow (see below) or manually downloaded from the [VBC singularity registry](https://singularity.vbc.ac.at/) or from the Github release page
+This image can be directly accessed by nextflow (see below) or manually downloaded from the Github release page.

 ## Nextflow configuration

 In order to execute the whole pipeline, you need to install [nextflow](https://www.nextflow.io/) on your system (we developed/tested with nextflow v21.04.1).
 We recommend to execute the pipeline within the above-mentioned apptainer by calling it like this:
 `nextflow run srna-pipeline.nf -params-file config.json -resume -with-singularity pysrna_env_1.0.sif`
 (or use `-with-aptainer` in newer nextflow versions).

+or
+`nextflow run srna-pipeline.dsl2.nf -params-file config.json -resume -with-singularity pysrna_env_1.0.sif`  for
+newer (DSL2) nextflow versions.

 Alternatively, you could install all 3rd party tools on your system
 (e.g., as [modules](https://modules.readthedocs.io/en/latest/)) and then add